St. Louis Beef Ribs made in the Crock Pot

 4. Remaining chipotle seasoning

-1. Pour half of this sauce mixture over the ribs.
+1. Pour half of this sauce mixture over the beef ribs.

 Cook on low for 8 to 10 hours or on high for about 6 hours until tender.